 Remember that terrazzo kitchen we featured last Saturday?
 Turns out it was just one room of many in a new event space in Madrid that's part photography studio, part co-working space, occasional wedding venue, and repository for just about every interior trend that's happening right now.

 The headboards should have been a dead giveaway: At the new Hotel Bienvenue in Paris, the asymmetrical, velvet-trimmed, tone-on-tone headboards — mixed with statement-y, wall-hung iron sconces — are the focal point in each room, just as they are in another Parisian boutique hotel we recently featured.
 Turns out they are owned by the same young hotelier, but designed by two different, equally amazing female talents.

 A weekly Saturday recap to share with you our favorite links, discoveries, exhibitions, and more from the past seven days.
-This week: super-colorful rugs and blankets that are surprisingly affordable, an 80-pound, solid-brass bookcase that's anything but, a peek inside Totokaelo's Seattle offices, and a covetable pair of Bauhausian chairs (above).
+This week: another far-flung European art park, (another) terrazzo and pink interior, and a smattering of previews from the upcoming fall design season.